Montserrat in World War I: History

 After the German Empire invaded neutral Belgium as a part of the First World War, Great Britain declared war upon them on 4 August 1914.
 The entirety of the British Empire declared war upon them on the same day, including Montserrat, which was administered as part of the federal crown colony of the British Leeward Islands at the time.
 Almost immediately, a militia was formed, called the Montserrat Defence Reserve.

 Civilian effort

 Many Local Ladies Committees were formed to raise funds and support for the war effort.
-They also organized drives for material donations, such as one in which 250 lb of Guava Jelly was collected.
+They also organised drives for material donations, such as one in which 250 lb of Guava Jelly was collected.
 Many of the individual presidencies of the five Leeward Islands donated money for the war effort.
 Montserrat was one, donating £1,000 (worth about £40,000 today) to the British Empire.
 A number of locals served in the Merchant Navy.
 Of these, six died in service.